civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 <li>Bi+
 <li>Allyship</li>

-We are currently looking for Local Organiser support in;
+<br>We are currently looking for Local Organiser support in;

-<li>the North East,
+<li>the North East
-<li><North Wales,
+<li>North Wales
-<li>West Wales.</li>
+<li>West Wales</li>

-Please get in touch with the Vice Chair for Regions and Nations if you would like to be involved.
+<br>Please get in touch with the Vice Chair for Regions and Nations if you would like to be involved.

 If you spot something in [our business plan](/our-plan) you'd like to help with, email the vice-chair responsible directly.